 How StitchFix raised their retention rate by 30% within the first six months.

-StitchFix, an online retailer, raised their retention rate and increased sales with the help of a hyper personalized approach.
+StitchFix, an online retailer, raised its retention rate and increased sales with the help of a hyper-personalized approach.

 Their selling model is made to be inherently hyper-personalized.
 They assign personal shoppers to each customer.
-The shopper handpicks pieces for the customer, according to the answers of their survey.
+The shopper handpicks pieces for the customer, according to their survey answers.
 As a result, they receive products personalized to their style and tastes.
 After receiving the items, customers can return the products they do not like.